The High Cost of Avoidable Hospital Emergency Department Visits

 What’s driving the dramatic increase in spending?
 Price variation, which leads to overspending by many consumers.

-However, UnitedHealth Group has conducted extensive research on the cost of care and has identified three areas where savings are achievable:
+However, UnitedHealth Group has conducted extensive research on the cost of care and has identified four areas where savings are achievable:

 - Avoidable hospital emergency department (ED) visits